hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-1-kirbys-adventure.html.md

 ![Drop shadow!](/img/kirbymenu.PNG)

-It has also demonstrated that a game need not be overly violent, difficult, or tough to be among the best, if not at the very top.
+It has also demonstrated that a game need not be overly violent, difficult, or tough to be among the best.
+Cute games tend to get a reputation for being poorly designed and executed, but *Kirby's Adventure* smashes that stereotype.
 Kirby can be both cute AND the star of quite possibly the best game to ever grace the NES platform.

 *Kirby's Adventure* is a game that keeps a smile on my face from beginning to end.
-If you haven't played it, I highly recommend it.
+If you haven't played it, I highly recommend that you do.
 It's available on all sorts of contemporary platforms, including Nintendo 3DS, Wii U, and the NES Classic Edition.

 Lastly, courtesy of 1 More Castle is a GIF of Kirby jumping through clouds, galaxies, and balloons.
 What a joy.
+I love you, Kirby. <3

 ![The end!](/img/kirbys_adventure_masterpiece.gif)